jovielumitap/gemini/backend/README.md

 *An error occurred while installing pg (0.18.4), and bundler cannot continue sudo apt-get install libpq-dev

+**if error -> Validation failed: Attachment Failed to manipulate with MiniMagick, maybe it is not an image?
+Original Error: You must have ImageMagick or GraphicsMagick installed

+$ sudo apt-get install imagemagick

 ## Optional configuration

 - Set your [frontend URL](https://github.com/cyu/rack-cors#origin) in `config/initializers/rack_cors.rb`